-Under the rules of the road in Alabama, you must always remain at the accident scene.
+Under the rules of the road in Birmingham, Alabama, you must always remain at the accident scene.
 If this rule is violated, you could be faced with criminal charges.
 However, that doesn’t provide hit and run accident victims with much consolation, particularly when someone has been seriously injured.
-This is where the Birmingham hit and run lawyers at Mike Bell Accident Injury Law can help.
+This is where the Birmingham hit and run accident lawyers at Mike Bell Accident & Injury Lawyers can help.
 To learn more about hit and run law in Alabama, keep reading this article.
 Contact our office for your free case evaluation.
-Call 866-6MB-WINS today to learn how our Birmingham car accident lawyers can help your claim.
+Call 205-666-6000 today to learn how our Birmingham car accident lawyers can help your claim.

 It is never legal for anyone to leave an accident scene.
 However, that does not prevent many drivers from doing this quite frequently.
 Victims suffer severe injuries on a daily basis in hit and run accidents.
 This can occur when walking across a street while riding a bike, or while inside a vehicle that is hit by another car.
 They are left at the accident scene wondering which steps they need to take and how they will be compensated for all of the damages they have suffered.

-Our personal injury attorneys at Mike Bell Accident Injury Law in Birmingham, Alabama, will advise you on the appropriate steps that you need to take when filing a claim following a hit and run accident.
+Our personal injury attorneys at Mike Bell Accident & Injury Lawyers in Birmingham, Alabama, will advise you on the appropriate steps that you need to take when filing a claim following a hit and run accident.

 Following a hit and run accident, your top priority should be to get medical care for the injuries you have suffered.
 Even if you don’t immediately seem to be severely injured, it is a good idea to be checked by healthcare professionals since internal injuries could develop without you realizing it.
 Obtaining a medical report is also very important for the claims process.